tinymce/tinymce-docs/plugins/annotations.md

 });
 ```

-The `obj` parameter is only set if the `state` is true. `obj` has two fields when set: `uid`, which is the uid of the annotation currently nearest (in the DOM hierarchy) to the selection cursor, and `nodes`, which is an array of DOM nodes which make up this annotation.
-The reason that `nodes` are passed out is if the user might want to tag these nodes with a class to say that they are the 'active annotation'.
+The `obj` parameter is only set if the `state` is true. `obj` has two fields when set: `uid`, which is the uid of the annotation currently nearest (in the DOM hierarchy) to the selection cursor, and `nodes`, which is an array of DOM nodes which make up this annotation. `nodes` are made available to users in case the user might want to tag these nodes with a class to say that they are the 'active annotation'.
-The annotationChanged listeners should only fire when the state changes, or when the state stays true, but the uid changes.
+The annotationChanged listeners should only fire when the state or the uid changes.
 The full API is:

 ```js
 /**